-CHRIST CHURCH, NAILSEA IS 175 YEARS OLD IN APRIL THIS YEAR
+CHRIST CHURCH, NAILSEA WAS 175 YEARS OLD IN APRIL 2018

 Click any of the images to see a full-sized version.